Let’s talk reality—hiring today is tough, especially when it comes to finding top “remote talent.”

 Cultural diversity also becomes a key factor to be considered.

 Hiring employees from different countries brings varied perspectives, and you must be mindful of differences in work styles, communication practices, and religious holidays.
+Working with a global Employer of Record can simplify the process of managing international employees and ensuring compliance with local laws.

 7. Get candidates from employee referrals